Registration

 J.S.D. candidates demonstrating satisfactory academic progress may petition for an extension of candidacy past the fifth year with support of their faculty supervisor.

 A leave of absence for medical, family, personal or mandatory national or military service reasons may be granted by the assistant dean or director of graduate programs with the permission of the faculty supervisor.
-Leaves are limited to two years (four terms).
+Leaves are limited to three years (six terms).
 Students requiring a longer leave will need to apply for readmission.

 If the dissertation or any portion of it is thereafter published, the published version shall state that it has been submitted in partial fulfillment of the requirements for a graduate law degree at Yale Law School.
 Candidates may petition the Law School’s Graduate Policy Committee to limit electronic and public access to their dissertations, but permission will be approved only for compelling reasons.
 Under normal circumstances, all dissertations must be available for inspection by any member of the Yale University faculty or administration.

 Satisfactory Academic Progress (SAP) will be assessed at the end of each academic year for J.S.D. candidates.
 Quantitative (pace) measures: J.S.D. candidates must spend at least two terms in residence at Yale Law School.
 This requirement may be satisfied by residence as an LL.M. candidate.
 The J.S.D. dissertation must be completed and approved by the student’s dissertation committee by May 1 of the fifth year after J.S.D. admission.
 Qualitative measures: J.S.D. candidates must demonstrate satisfactory progress toward completion of the dissertation in the annual Dissertation Progress Report (DPR).
-Candidates shall submit a detailed report of their research, writing, and professional activities at the end of each academic year.
+Candidates shall submit a detailed report of their research, writing, and professional activities by the published deadline for the term.
 This report must be certified by the candidate’s faculty supervisor, who must confirm that the candidate is making adequate progress each academic year.
-Candidates who fail to file their annual DPR, or whose academic progress has been deemed unsatisfactory by their faculty supervisor, will be withdrawn from the program.
+Candidates who fail to file their annual DPR, or whose academic progress has been deemed unsatisfactory by their faculty supervisor, will be administratively withdrawn from the program and required to re-apply.

 Admission to the J.S.D. program does not carry with it a commitment of financial support.
 Financial aid is awarded based on demonstrated financial need only, and the extent and conditions of any support will be individually arranged.
 Need-based support will be provided to all eligible students for a maximum period of two academic years (four terms) in residence.
 A need-based, summer stipend for up to three summers may be provided to support full-time work on the dissertation in New Haven.
 More than two academic years in residence may be allowed if candidates have funding for tuition, living expenses, etc.; are making good progress on their dissertations; and have approval from their dissertation supervisors.
 Students who have completed two years in residence may apply for an additional nine months of need-based financial aid, which will be awarded annually on a competitive basis.